 A roof ventilation hatch, designed to be opened by occupants may be installed in the roof at the rear of the vehicle.
-It can serve as an emergency escape (1).
-Another optional roof hatch may be located at the front of the vehicle.
-In case of an emergency, push out the ventilation hatch completely.
-To release the emergency hatch, pull tab (2) rearward while pushing handle (3) out.
-An instruction decal with complete operating instructions is located on the hatch.
+Another optional roof hatch may be located in the front of the vehicle.
+The hatches can serve as emergency exits.
+In case of an emergency, push the ventilation hatch upwards (1).
+Turn knob 1⁄4 turn (arrow pointing "TO EXIT") and then push knob to release the hatch (2).
+Push the escape hatch outwards (3).
+A decal with operating instructions is located on the hatch.